TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-18-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 **splitsh/lite**

 - https://github.com/splitsh/lite
-- You need to know Go.
+- You need to know Go and bash and be able to resolve conflicts of their dependencies.

 **dflydev/git-subsplit**

 - https://github.com/dflydev/git-subsplit
-- Extra splits that are not needed, complex configuration.
+- Extra splits that are not needed
+- Complex configuration
-- Requires manual bash install.
+- Requires manual bash install
-- It was used by Laravel and then by Symplify.
+- It was used by Laravel and then by Symplify

 ## What Would the Ideal State Look Like?

-Before diving into solution and how to do it, I try to stop and go to a wonderland.
+Before diving into solution and how to do it, I try to stop and go into a wonderland.
 What would the ideal solution look like?
 How would I use it?
 How would I explain it to others?
 How fast would it be?

-I try to break away from your know-how limits (because they're limiting my thinking obviously) and come up with absolutely non-sense answers:
+Try to break away from your know-how limits (because they're limiting your thinking) and be free to come up with absolutely non-sense answers:

 - "1 command to install"
 - "zero setup"